cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 isBlogpost: true
 ---

-In the era of microservices and distributed systems, not only web browser applications written in `JavaScript` are the consumers of the `REST API`.
-Today, more and more often this type of communication is used to connect backend services too.
-Integrating two services using REST protocol doesn't require any form of sharable contract which makes the process extremely easy when both sides are developed in different technologies but it comes with its price.
-At the end of the day, we always need to write some set of classes that act as a client proxy, and if there is more than one consumer of a given service we need to repeat that work in every one of them.
+In the era of microservices and distributed systems, web browser applications written in `JavaScript` are not the only consumers of the `REST API`.
+Today, more and more often this type of communication is used to connect backend services, too.
+Integrating two services using REST protocol doesn't require any form of shared contract which makes the process extremely easy when both sides are developed in different technologies but it comes at a price.
+At the end of the day, we always need to write some set of classes that act as a client proxy, and if there is more than one consumer of a given service, we need to repeat that work in every one of them.
 Another problem is with propagating information about changes in the API and adjusting all clients to those changes.
-Taking account those disadvantages it's worth considering publishing a client proxy alongside the service itself, especially if it's possible to generate it automatically.
+Taking into account those disadvantages, it's worth considering publishing a client proxy alongside the service itself, especially if it's possible to generate it automatically.
 There's a couple of existing projects on the market that allow generating C# client from `OpenAPI` (`Swagger`) specification like:

 - [swagger-codegen](https://swagger.io/tools/swagger-codegen/)
 - [openapi-generator](https://github.com/OpenAPITools/openapi-generator)
 - [NSwag](https://github.com/RicoSuter/NSwag).

 `swagger-codegen` and `openapi-generator` are Java based CLI tools, so they require `JVM` to run but they allow to generate Rest API clients in a verity of programming languages. `NSwag` is built with dotnet but supports only `C#` and `TypeScript` clients generation.
-Anyway, I decided to use `NSwag` because it was the easiest one to integrated with `MsBuild` and allows for generating clients directly from WebAPI server assembly.
-Although there's plenty of article about generating C# client using NSwag, it took me a whole day to put all necessary pieces together so I decided to write my own description for future reference.
+Anyway, I decided to use `NSwag` because it was the easiest one to integrate with `MsBuild` and allows for generating clients directly from WebAPI server assembly.
+Although there's plenty of articles about generating C# client using NSwag, it took me a whole day to put all the necessary pieces together, so I decided to write my own description for future reference.

 ## Project organization